ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 **Nanaya**
 - Fixed 22A not working (I accidentally commented it out and forgot to enable it again lol)
 - Inputting 214A isn't as strict anymore

+**Other**
+- Fixed Dantes' black flames not being the correct color after hitbox inclusion (thanks StockSoul!)